 The benefits of this program include strong treatment opportunities, supervised probation versus prison, and lower costs associated with the probation period.
 It can also help you turn your life around, giving you a chance for a better future.
-To learn if you may be eligible for this program, speak with one of our felony DWI defense attorneys.
+To learn if you may be eligible for this program, speak with one of our felony DWI defense attorney.

 Call Us Today for a Free, Confidential Consultation

-To schedule your free in-office consultation, or to see if a paid concierge appointment is available, call us at (817) 402-2188 or email our felony DWI defense lawyers.
+To schedule your free in-office consultation, or to see if a paid concierge appointment is available, call us at (817) 402-2188 or email our felony DWI defense lawyer.
 We will discuss your charges, concerns and goals and then craft a plan to move forward.